danielabar/meblog/src/markdown/css-refactoring-with-an-ai-safety-net.md

 ## The goal: a true refactor

-Around this time I came across [csscaffold](https://github.com/robzolkos/csscaffold), a project by Rob Zolkos that lays out a sane, opinionated CSS architecture built on cascade layers.
+Around this time I came across [csscaffold](https://github.com/robzolkos/csscaffold), a project that lays out a lightly opinionated CSS architecture built on cascade layers.
 It's framed as a Rails tool, but the CSS organization ideas apply to any project.
 Reading it made clear just how far my CSS was from where it could be, and gave me a concrete target to aim for.
-This is what I pointed Claude Code to when planning the refactor.
-I wanted an architecture I could actually reason about and build on, not just a cleaned-up version of the existing mess.
+I wanted an architecture I could build on, not just a cleaned-up version of the existing mess.

-Before AI assistants, I wouldn't have attempted this.
-I'd have looked at csscaffold, thought "that's the right approach — I'll use it on the next new project" — and done a conservative cleanup of what was there instead.
-Retrofitting an entire CSS architecture onto an existing codebase is easy to rationalize deferring: the payoff is invisible (the app looks identical when you're done), the risk is real, and it's all on you to catch every regression.
-Having Claude Code to help plan the phases, make the changes, and verify nothing broke shifted that calculation enough to make it worth attempting.

 The key idea from csscaffold is **CSS cascade layers**: